Almighty-Tycoons/Swap-Numbers/README.md

 <b>Discipline | <b>Computer Science and Engineering
 :--|:--|
 <b> Lab | <b> Programming for Problem Solving Lab
 <b> Experiment|     <b> 1.
-Write a program that Swaps values of two variables using a third variable.
+Write a program in C that Swaps values of two variables using a third variable.

 <h5> About the Lab (Objective) : </h5>